viv1272001/school-website/README.md

 # school-website
-this project is about school website . it gives the idea about how to design the code using html ans css. the main project is CSE326 in zip folder.
+This project is about school website .
+It gives the idea about how to design the SCHOOL WEBSITE code using html ans css.
+The main project is CSE326 in zip folder.